27th Indiana Infantry Regiment

 The 27th Indiana Infantry Regiment was a Union Army infantry unit raised in southern Indiana in August 1861.
 Organized at Evansville under Col. Robert H. Milroy, it fought at Antietam, Fredericksburg, Chancellorsville, and Gettysburg, then joined the Atlanta campaign before mustering out in November 1864.

 Organization and muster

 The 27th Indiana was organized at Evansville, Indiana, and mustered on August 21, 1861, for three years’ service.
 Recruits came largely from Vanderburgh, Gibson, Posey, Daviess, Monroe and Warrick counties.
 Robert H. Milroy, a former U.S. Congressman and Indiana militia general, was commissioned colonel.
 The regiment contained approximately 950 men in Companies A through K.

+Original Organization of Regiment on August 21, 1861.